-When the show returns this fall, it’s bringing with it romance, medical chaos and a few familiar faces.
+When the show returns, it’s bringing with it romance, medical chaos and a few familiar faces.

-It doesn’t look a day older than 10, yet ABC’s long-running Grey’s Anatomy will return for its 18th (!) season on Thursday, September 30 (at 9/8c).
+It doesn’t look a day older than 10, yet ABC’s long-running Grey’s Anatomy will return for its 18th (!) season tonight.
 And though speculation has swirled that the primetime soap is eyeing the finish line, there is no indication — at least as of yet — that this season will be its last.
 What we do know, however, is that the premiere, starting at 9:00 PM ET, will feature a crossover event with sister show Station 19 that will include “one hell of a return.”
 As for what else to expect… well, keep reading!

 Starting Off With a Bang

-As seen in the preview below, the Station 19 crew can’t make its way to Grey Sloan Hospital via ambulance so the first-responders appear to be forced to transport their patient on foot.
-Elsewhere in the promo, Owen’s sister Megan (All My Children’s Becca, Abigail Spencer) is seen roaming the hospital halls while, in an outdoor setting, Teddy exclaims, “Oh my God!” while also potentially marrying Owen.
+As seen in the preview, the Station 19 crew can’t make its way to Grey Sloan Hospital via ambulance so the first-responders appear to be forced to transport their patient on foot.
+Meanwhile, Owen’s sister Megan (All My Children’s Becca, Abigail Spencer) returns, while, in an outdoor setting, Teddy exclaims, “Oh my God!” while also potentially marrying Owen.
 And, of course, Meredith is back in action after her brush with COVID — and seemingly receiving ghostly advice from her mother, as Kate Burton reprises her role of Ellis.
 Plus, “Someone from Meredith’s past comes back.”

 Love will also be in the air when Grey’s Anatomy returns, as executive producer Meg Marinis previewed for our sister site TVLine.
 Owen and Teddy will be “starting the season stronger than ever,” she said.
-And considering that the embattled exes got re-engaged in Season 17’s finale, if there’s not a wedding in the premiere, one surely can’t be too far behind.
+Considering all the wedding references in the promo, that could mean marriage, unless of course, that explosion interrupts them.
 Another couple whose union will be celebrated this year is that of newlyweds Maggie and Winston, who will be “very much in love” when they return from their honeymoon.

 Is [Spoiler] a Goner?